krlvm/PowerTunnel/README.md

 Also, you can try launching PowerTunnel with `-full-chunking` argument.

 ## User interface
-You can monitor network activity, block and whitelist websites through Java Swing-based user interface when console mode is off or through PowerTunnel Monitor - a new Web-based user interface (v1.7+), available from fake URL http://powertunnelmonitor.info if you aren't disabled it using argument `-disable-web-ui`.
+You can monitor network activity, block and whitelist websites through Java Swing-based user interface when console mode is off or through [PowerTunnel Monitor](https://github.com/krlvm/PowerTunnel/wiki/PowerTunnel-Monitor).

 ## Launch arguments
 You can specify a few params through the CLI: